 Are you directly or indirectly involved in the development of a web or system application?
-Whether you’re an application user, a software developer, QA tester or the system architect, your organization can benefit from implementing application support processes.
+Whether you’re an application user, a software developer, a QA tester, or a system architect, your organization can benefit from implementing application support processes.

-If your team is in charged of managing and supporting all applications within the office environment, what do you all do when there is a problem or bug with the application?
+If your team is in charge of managing and supporting all applications within the office environment, what do you all do when there is a problem or bug with the application?

 Is there a predefined process in place whereby everyone knows exactly what they need to do in order to solve the problem?

 Without a proper application support process, the following issues might occur: